EvanDotPro/dna-data/README.md

 # Evan's SNP Genotyping Data

-_My sample is currently being shipped to and analyzed by the lab.
-This repository will be updated once my data is made available to me._

 ## Introduction

 The data in this repository contains around [1 million](http://snpedia.com/index.php?title=Category:On_chip_23andMe_v3) genetic markers called [single-nucleotide polymorphisms](http://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) (SNPs).
 These SNPs identify various information such as disease risk/resistance/carrier status, drug responses, and various traits including eye color, hair color, lactose intolerance, and much more.